Instant Pot Whole Chicken Soup

 Step one

-Gather the vegetables – onions, carrots and celery.
+Gather the vegetables – onions, carrots, and celery.

-Onions, carrots and celery for the soup
+Onions, carrots, and celery on a table for the soup

 Step two